 “Yeah.
 Something like that.
 Is leveling big a part of people’s lives here?”

 “Some would call it religion.
-Some yes, some worship levels instead of Gods, Erin.
+Some yes, some worship levels.
+No one worships gods, Erin.
+They are dead.
 In some places leveling is preached and those with the highest level are worshiped.
-I have heard it said that to each one of us is a maximum level given, and when we reach that level we have reached the end of their life.”
+I have heard it said that to each one of us is a maximum level given, and when we reach that level we have reached the end of our life.”

 Silence fell over the grassy audience.
 Erin turned in her seat and stared at Krshia.